Is your retirement account acting like a YoYo?

 Just suppose for a moment that you had a direct play in the market, let’s pretend that you have the ability only to invest in assets that increase and never participate in a down market, would that be great or what?
 We could think of a solid marketing name for our system, one that would attract many looking for a safer method of investing hard-earned money.
 We could call it:

 Gain or Retain reality is an actual investment option available to you and others.
 How would you like to have the option of only gaining and never losing money?
 It’s not every day that you find the opportunity for potential growth with actual safety in the same financial vehicle

-Generally investors are provided one of two choices, either they give up the security in exchange for a greater potential for growth or they accept less growth in exchange for a higher level of safety.
+Generally, investors are provided one of two choices, either they give up the security in exchange for a more significant potential for growth or they accept less growth in exchange for a higher level of safety.

-Thanks to an innovation in the insurance industry, you can have the potential high returns tied to the stock market and the security of a guarantee, the gain in returns with an annuity product are called Fixed Indexed Annuities.
+Thanks to innovation in the insurance industry, you can have the potentially high returns tied to the stock market and the security of a guarantee, the gain in returns with an annuity product is called Fixed Indexed Annuities.
 (FIA)